St. Louis County Library: History

 The St. Louis County Library District was established as a political subdivision of the State of Missouri with taxing authority by an election held in April 1946.
 The first library building opened in 1947 and was quickly followed by two branch locations.
 The 1960s saw an additional four branches, including a new headquarters building and the first of many building expansions.
 This building boom resulted in the construction of branches throughout the 523 square miles of the county.
 A tax levy passed in 1973 allowed the library to add 12 branches to the system, bringing the total number of branch locations to 20.

 In 2020, St. Louis County Library announced that it will no longer charge fines on late materials.
 Patrons will still be required to pay for lost or damaged materials.
 In 2021, it was announced that St. Louis County Library and St. Louis City Library will begin sharing an Integrated Library System the following year.
 The integrated system will make it possible for patrons of both libraries to check out or view materials from either library.
 Patrons will not require a new library card.

+A six-cent library district property tax increase was approved in 2012, which allowed St. Louis County Library to renovate and update 19 of its 20 locations as part of the decade-long “Your Library Renewed” campaign.
+Six branches were built, and thirteen were expanded or renovated.
+The largest branch to date is the Clark Family Branch, which replaces the old headquarters building.
+The campaign’s purpose was to update the branches to be modern libraries, with technology and space for modern patrons, including comfortable sitting areas, vending machines, community rooms, dedicated space for children and teens, and more technology like computers.
+“Your Library Renewed” concluded in July 2024 with the opening of the Clark Family branch.

 Collections & Services

 Items available to borrow include books, DVDs, CDs, audiobooks, video games, binoculars, laptops (along with WiFi hotspots), fishing equipment, musical instruments, projectors, and telescopes.
 Patrons also have access to various online resources, downloadable eBooks, audiobooks, magazines, and some web streaming content (movies and TV).

-The loan period for all materials is 14 days, except for Inter-Library Loans (21 days), MOBIUS Books (28 days), and MOBIUS Audiovisual (AV) equipment (10 days).
+The loan period for all materials is 21 days, except for MOBIUS Books (28 days), and MOBIUS Audiovisual (AV) equipment (10 days).

 In addition to books and other library materials, SLCL offers free programs and services including computer classes, small business assistance, job help, storytimes, STEM programming, summer and winter reading clubs, individualized help, and more.
 Individual branches offer a variety of programs as well as public computers, meeting spaces, free public WiFi, fax services, printing, document, and book scanning.

 St. Louis County Library is a part of MOBIUS—a partnership of libraries providing patrons with access to over 60 million items from academic, special, and public libraries.
 Patrons can request MOBIUS materials through the MOBIUS online catalog with delivery to their local branch in less than five days.